ceph/ceph/doc/install/rpm.rst

 Bobtail
 -------

-Bobtail is the previous recent major release of Ceph.
+Bobtail is the second major release of Ceph.
 These packages are recommended for those who have already deployed bobtail in production and are not yet ready to upgrade.